elrumo/macOS_Big_Sur_icons_replacements/README.md

 # macOS Big Sur - Replacements Icons
 **You contact me [@elrumo](https://bit.ly/elias-twitter) on Twitter or by [email](mailto:elias.ruiz.monserrat@gmail.com).**

-## To view all the icons and submit new ones, go to [this website](https://macosicons.com).
+## To view all the icons and submit new ones, go to [visit macOSicons.com](https://macosicons.com).

+## How do I change an icon?
 For a more visual guide checkout our [Instructions page](https://macosicons.com/how-to).

-It's super easy!
-We've made sure that all icons here work with no problem.
 You just need to download the icon you want, find the app to update on Finder, select it and "File/Get Info" or "cmd + i and drag and drop the downloaded .icns file to the new window.
 <br>
 <img style="text-align: left" src="https://i.imgur.com/0Vj6sFS.png" width="300">